tot0p/Pixel/README.md

 ## Introduction

-Pixel is an esolang, was created by me, and is still in development.
+Pixel is an esolang and is still in development.

 ## How to use